The Massey vanishing conjecture for number fields: Proof of the Massey vanishing conjecture

-Let us now consider the case where the first row of~\eqref{e:P} splits $\Gam_K$-equivariantly.
-To analyze this case it will be useful to be able to describe a given retraction $\P^{r,s} \lrar \Z$ by an explicit linear algebra formula.
+We now consider the case where~\eqref{e:P} splits $\Gam_K$-equivariantly.
+We will show that in this case $\wtl{\alp}$ itself lifts to $\U$.
 To this end, let us identify $\Z$ with $\FF_p$ via the generator $e_{0,n} \in \Z$.
 Let $W = \FF_p^{n+1}$ be the vector space of $(n+1)$-dimensional ``column vectors'', so that we have a natural left action of the ring of square matrices $\Mat_{n+1}(\FF_p)$ on $W$ via matrix multiplication on the left.
-Let $\hat{W} = \Hom(W,\FF_p)$ be the dual space of $W$, which we can identify with the vector space of ``row vectors'' via the natural scalar product of row vectors and column vectors.
-In particular, we have a right action of $\Mat_{n+1}(\FF_p)$ on~$\hat{W}$ via matrix multiplication on the right.
-Given $v \in W,u \in \hat{W}$ and $M \in \Mat_{n+1}(\FF_p)$ we may then consider the associated scalar $uMv \in \FF_p$, obtained by applying the functional $u$ to the vector $Mv$, or, equivalently, the functional $uM$ to the vector $v$.
-Given $v \in W, u \in \hat{W}$ we may then consider the homomorphism
+Let $W^* = \Hom(W,\FF_p)$ be the dual space of $W$, which we can identify with the vector space of ``row vectors'' via the natural scalar product of row vectors and column vectors.
+In particular, we have a right action of $\Mat_{n+1}(\FF_p)$ on~$W^*$ via matrix multiplication on the right.
+Given $v \in W,u \in W^*$ and $M \in \Mat_{n+1}(\FF_p)$ we may then consider the associated scalar $uMv \in \FF_p$, obtained by applying the functional $u$ to the vector $Mv$, or, equivalently, the functional $uM$ to the vector $v$.
+Given $v \in W, u \in W^*$ we may then consider the homomorphism

 where $I \in \Mat_{n+1}(\FF_p)$ denotes the identity matrix.
 The map $\rho_{u,v}$ is indeed a group homomorphism since